MAPF-Competition/web_resource/evaluation.md

-Submissions will be evaluated using AWS.
-We offer two different types of instances and you get to choose which one best suits your planner:
+## Evaluation Process
+Submissions will be evaluated using an AWS cloud compute instance with the following specifications:

-- CPU Instance
+- CPU specs
-- GPU Instance (Coming soon)

-CPU instances have more processor resources, while GPU instances have additional resources for machine learning.
-Both have the same amount of storage and RAM.
+- Memory specs
+- Storage specs

 Once you make a submission the evaluation proceeds in two stages: offline preprocessing and online planning.